WizelineLabs/WLEmptyState/README.md

 ### Using WLEmptyState

-Once you have configured `WLEmptyState`, you can use it for your `UITableViewController`.
+Once you have configured `WLEmptyState`, you can use it for your `UITableViewController` or `UICollectionViewController`.
 You need to conform the `WLEmptyStateDataSource` protocol.
 For example,

 ```Swift
 class YourTableViewController: UITableViewController, WLEmptyStateDataSource {